RMS Umbria

-RMS Umbria and her sister ship RMS Etruria were the last two Cunard Line ocean liners that were fitted with auxiliary sails.
-Umbria as the last express steamship to be built for a North Atlantic route with a compound engine.
+RMS Umbria was a British ocean liner of the Cunard Line.
+She and her sister ship RMS Etruria were the last two Cunard express ocean liners that were fitted with auxiliary sails.
+Umbria was also the last express steamship to be built for a North Atlantic route with a compound engine.
 By 1885, the triple expansion engine was the almost universal specification for newly built steamships.
-John Elder & Co. built Umbria in Govan, Glasgow in 1884.
+John Elder & Co. built Umbria in Govan, Glasgow, in 1884.

 Umbria and her running mate Etruria were record breakers.
 They were the largest liners then in service, and they plied the Liverpool – New York City route.
-Umbria was launched by the Honourable Mrs. Hope on 25 June 1884 with wide press coverage, because she was the largest ship afloat, apart from Great Eastern, which by that time was redundant.
+Umbria was launched by the Honourable Mrs. Hope on 25 June 1884, with wide press coverage, because she was the largest ship afloat, apart from Great Eastern, which by that time was redundant.

 Building

-Umbria had two large funnels that gave the outward impression of great power.
-She had three large steel masts that were barquentine-rigged.
-Another innovation was that she was equipped with refrigeration machinery, but it was the single-screw propulsion that would bring the most publicity later in her career.
+Umbria had two large funnels and three large steel masts that were barquentine-rigged.
+Another innovation was that she was equipped with refrigeration machinery, but it was her single-screw propulsion that would bring her the most publicity later in her career.

 The ship epitomized the luxuries of Victorian style.
-The public rooms in the first class were full of ornately carved furniture, heavy velvet curtains hung in all the rooms, and they were decorated with the bric-a-brac that period fashion dictated.
-These rooms and the first-class cabins were situated on the promenade, upper, saloon, and main decks.
+The public rooms in the first class were full of ornately carved furniture, heavy velvet curtains hung in all the rooms, which were decorated with the bric-a-brac that period fashion dictated.
+The rooms and the first-class cabins were situated on the promenade, upper, saloon, and main decks.
 There was also a music room, a smoking room for gentlemen, and separate dining rooms for first- and second-class passengers.
 By the standard of the day, the second-class accommodation was modest but spacious and comfortable.

 Cunard registered Umbria at Liverpool.
 Her United Kingdom official number was 91159 and her code letters were JPWV.

-By early October 1884 she had completed her sea trials and on 1 November 1884 she set off to New York City on her maiden voyage.
+By 10 October 1884 she had been completed, and successfully performed her sea trials.
+On 1 November 1884, she set off to New York City on her maiden voyage, arriving on 10 November.
 She was commanded by Captain Theodore Cook, who was Cunard's senior captain.